 Note: Fred Sanders’s book The Deep Things of God: How the Trinity Changes Everything, prompted the following thoughts.

 Evangelicals yearn for immediacy and practicality, not necessarily prolonged contemplation on the being, wonder, and glory of the triune God.
-We can agree, I think, that droves of evangelicals are more likely flock to a conference on parenting rather than attend a symposium on the doctrine of the Trinity.
+We can agree, I think, that evangelicals are more likely to flock to a conference on parenting than a symposium on the Trinity.
 After all, most would ask, “What’s the payoff?”

 Despite this pragmatic bent, evangelicals remain Trinitarian—they display a “tacit” Trinitarianism, according to Sanders (52).
 Using his thoughts as a framework, here are two reasons why Christians should care about the doctrine of the Trinity:

 The Trinity = The Gospel

 Christians should care about the Trinity because without the Trinity we have no gospel.
 The Bible unveils both the gospel of God and the God of the gospel—the surprising story of a God who aims to share the joy of his life with fallen sinners bent on their own self-destruction (Jn.
 15:11).
 Yet whether we realize it or not, as soon as we begin talking about Jesus and salvation, we’re ushered into the “happy land of the Trinity” (68).
 How and why is this the case?
 It’s the case, because, as Sanders highlights, “The Trinity is the presupposition of the gospel” (25).
 This assertion is made plain when we call to mind that 1) the Father sent the Son to accomplish our redemption (Jn.
 3:16) and 2) the Spirit applies the gospel to human hearts (Eph.
 1:13–14).